Greater Manchester Police probe treatment of women in custody

 “It is highly likely that this is drug related to ‘the date rape drug’ which led to a sexual assault.”

-Greater Manchester Police have referred the incident to the Independent Office for Police Conduct, who are currently reviewing existing and additional information to determine if further action is required.
+Greater Manchester Police have referred the incident to the Independent Office for Police Conduct, which is investigating to determine if further action is required.

-Known as the Baird Inquiry, the newly commissioned inquiry will examine the experiences of three women, whose accounts have recently been featured in the media and will assess if current GMP policy and procedures are fit for purpose.
+Known as the Baird Inquiry, the newly commissioned probe will examine the experiences of three women and will assess if current GMP policy and procedures are fit for purpose.

-Led by Dame Vera Baird KC, a barrister and former Labour MP who served as Victims’ Commissioner for England and Wales from 2019 to 2022, the inquiry is expected to publish its findings in autumn 2023.
+Led by Dame Vera Baird KC, a barrister and former Labour MP who served as Victims’ Commissioner for England and Wales from 2019 to 2022, it is expected to publish its findings in autumn 2023.

 Kate Green, deputy mayor for policing, crime, criminal justice and fire, said: “The mayor and I were both concerned when we saw recent reports in the media.